Jacob-Spiegel/GlauconiteFilter/tutorial/TUTORIAL.md

 ### Pre-Installed Python and Binary Dependencies

-GlauconiteFilterer comes with several dependencies preinstalled, requiring no additional effort by the user.
+GlauconiteFilter comes with several dependencies preinstalled, requiring no additional effort by the user.
 These packages have licenses that allow them to be freely redistributed.
 If a dependency updates, please feel free to contact us, and we will do our best to make our code future-compatible.

 #### SMILES Conversion to 3D and Protonation Adjustments

-GlauconiteFilterer performs most of its ligand handling using 2D SMILES.
-GlauconiteFilterer uses the free and open-source program Gypsum-DL to convert from SMILES to 3D SDF format.
-Gypsum-DL is prepackaged in GlauconiteFilterer.
+GlauconiteFilter performs most of its ligand handling using 2D SMILES.
+GlauconiteFilter uses the free and open-source program Gypsum-DL to convert from SMILES to 3D SDF format.
+Gypsum-DL is prepackaged in GlauconiteFilter.
 Gypsum-DL itself also includes the MolVS and Dimorphite-DL packages.

 - Gypsum-DL:
   - Version: 1.1.2
-  - Location: `/GlauconiteFilterer/glauconite/operators/convert_files/gypsum_dl/`
+  - Location: `/GlauconiteFilter/glauconite/operators/convert_files/gypsum_dl/`
   - Citation: Ropp PJ, Spiegel JO, Walker JL, Green H, Morales GA, Milliken KA, Ringe JJ, Durrant JD.
 Gypsum-DL: An Open-Source Program for Preparing Small-Molecule Libraries for Structure-Based Virtual Screening.
 J